-- 3.4.1 Any water used for cleaning within housing must be collected and stored in a secure container until export from the authorised place can take place. - 3.4.2 The contents of the collection tanks must be removed without delay upon cessation of cleaning operations. - 3.4.3 Drinkers must be designed and operated to prevent leakage.

-3.4.4 The authorised person must implement and maintain a system to record the number of animal places and movements.
+- 3.4.1 Any water used for cleaning within housing must be collected and stored in a secure container until export from the authorised place can take place. - 3.4.2 Drinking troughs must be designed and operated to prevent leakage. - 3.4.3 The authorised person must implement and maintain a system to record the number of animal places and movements.